Reporting COVID-19 Cases & Deaths

-- A confirmed case – what DHEC has been reporting – is an individual who had a confirmatory viral test performed by way of a throat or nose swab and that specimen tested positive for SARS-CoV-2, which is the virus that causes COVID-19.
-A positive viral test, also called a PCR test or molecular test, alone is enough to classify a confirmed case.
+A confirmed case is an individual who had a confirmatory viral test performed by way of a throat swab, nose swab or saliva test and that specimen tested positive for SARS-CoV-2, which is the virus that causes COVID-19.

-- A probable case is an individual who has not had a confirmatory viral test performed but has:
+A probable case is an individual who has not had a confirmatory test performed but has: